 When comparing the ease-of-use of Webflow and WordPress – it becomes particularly clear how it isn’t really a fair comparison.

-It’s very hard to give Webflow a win in ease-of-use.
-Although credit to them for creating a platform that is very quick to get started with, we would still say that WordPress is easier to use overall as it caters to different user profiles (designers through to developers) making it a better fit for most people and businesses that want a platform that will remain a good choice in years to come.
+It’s very hard to give Webflow a win in ease of use.
+Although we credit them for creating a platform that is very quick to get started with, we would still say that WordPress is easier to use overall as it caters to different user profiles (designers through to developers), making it a better fit for most people and businesses that want a platform that will remain a good choice in years to come.

 Performance & Scalability

 The narrative that WordPress is dreadfully slow is one that Webflow, among other platforms, are spending lots of money marketing.

 And in some circles – mainly those affiliated with these platforms, in their partner programs or otherwise benefitting off of pushing this narrative, it is catching on.
 Of course, the truth is that WordPress is not dreadfully slow.